The Suicide Squad Set Video reveals a new perspective on John Cena and Idris Elba - The Media HQ

 Written and directed by James Gunn, The Suicide Squad stars David Dastmalchian, John Cena, Jai Courtney, Joaquín Cosío, Nathan Fillion, Joel Kinnaman, Mayling Ng, Flula Borg, Sean Gunn, Juan Diego Botto, Storm Reid, Pete Davidson, Taika Waititi , Alice Braga, Steve Agee, Tinashe Kajese, Daniela Melchior, Peter Capaldi, Julio Ruiz, Jennifer Holland, Viola Davis, Idris Elba, Margot Robbie and Michael Rooker.

-The Suicide Squad will be released in the cinema on August 6, 2021.
+The Suicide Squad will appear in the cinema on 6 August 2021.
+Stay up to date with the latest news about Idris Elba, John Cena and the future of the DC Extended Universe.

 Source: Twitter